FREEDOM FROM THE PRESS

 Encryption keeps police radio traffic from prying ears.
 Including the media’s.

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 Everyone’s heard of the Rose Bowl.
 Fewer of its host city, Pasadena.
 And only a relative handful of the Pasadena Star-News.
 One of a chain of small dailies, it’s suffered greatly because of the shift of classified ads to places like Craig’s List.
 Like most papers it can’t afford to have reporters hanging around police headquarters waiting for something to break.
 And that’s where much of the trouble lies.

 In the good old days, when newspapers were what they now pretend to be, reporters were staples at cop shops.
 Officers and newsies got to know one another on a first-name basis, and as long as reporters made police look good, they were granted access to a degree that is now unimaginable.
 But as the unrest of the sixties and seventies caused a critical reassessment of policing and officer conduct became fair game, the tenor of the police-press relationship changed.
 Then came the defining moment.
 In Monroe v.
 Pape (1961), the Supreme Court ruled that officers could be individually sued for Constitutional violations.
 Succeeding decisions extended liability to cities and States.
 Police departments slammed the brakes on the media, establishing press units and censoring information.

 Reporters weren’t completely thrown in the dark.
 After all, they still had scanners to keep up with significant events.
 Crooks, too.
 In time technology enabled laptop and smartphone users to listen in on police radio traffic.
 As the century turned ease of interception had become a significant public safety issue, leading NIJ to recommend in 2007 that agencies consider encryption.